mayasharma2110/Treat-Yourself/README.md

 * As a frequent user, I have similar needs of a first time and returning user.

-* As a frequent user, I want to subscribe so that I get my favourite products on a regular schedule that I can choose.
+* As a frequent user, I want to subscribe so that I get my favourite products on a regular schedule and also save some money.

 ### Strategy